Antenna Impedance Matching in Altium Designer

 A PCB design package with the best design and signal integrity tools in a single program.

-Unless you’ve worked with high speed, high frequency, RF, or other wireless technologies, you may not be familiar with impedance matching techniques or the networks that are used to define impedance values in your board.
+Unless you’ve worked with high speed, high frequency, RF, or other wireless technologies, you may not be familiar with transmission line impedance matching techniques or the networks that are used to define impedance values in your board.
 Matching networks are arrangements of components that match the impedance of a source and load.
-The goal is to prevent signal reflections at the load, ensuring that signal strength is not lost upon entering your receiver/transceiver
+The goal is to prevent signal reflections at the load, ensuring that signal strength is not lost upon entering your receiver/transceiver.
+For example, when the signal transmission line trace has the same order as the wavelength of the signal, impedances must match or the signal will reflect and overheat the PCB.

 Similar to the termination schemes that are typically used to impedance match traces to sources and loads on an interconnect, termination networks for antennas can provide filtration as well as matching to a specific impedance value.
 If you are working in an environment that presents noise at a specific frequency, or you want to isolate your antenna network from specific noise sources elsewhere on your board, picking the right network and component values is critical for ensuring signal integrity.

-If you look through search engine results, you’ll find plenty of links to calculators that can help you match the impedance of your antenna.
-These calculators will help you build an impedance matching network for a known source and load impedance values.
+An antenna tuner doesn’t change the antenna itself so much as changes its impedance to match the transmission line source, for example changing the impedance from 50 ohm to 55.
+If you look through search engine results, you’ll find plenty of links to calculators that can help you properly match the antenna tuner load impedance with your trace.
+These calculators will help you build an impedance matching network for a known source and load impedance values without needing to develop your own smith chart and ensure you can avoid reflection coefficients.
 The best calculators will allow you to choose from several different networks to impedance match your antenna and will show you the values of the inductors and capacitors you need to use in your matching network.

 Each impedance matching network will provide some additional benefits like filtration.
 Impedance matching networks for antennas are designed to pull-up or pull-down the impedance of the load, as well as provide some filtration to the analog signal in the network.
 Learning to select and use the proper network requires carefully perusing datasheets for antennas and receivers/transceivers in your network.